Remi-Gau/check_my_code/README.md

 'How to write good code 101' (i.e very unlikely but don't feel bad those classes are usually not proposed in most neuroscience departments anyway).

-All of this is the fastest way to end with a codebase of matlab scripts of 1000 lines or above that that have more loose ends than a bowl of spaghetti and are a nightmare to debug or to read (for others or for you in 6 months).
+All of this is the fastest way to end with a codebase of Matlab scripts of 1000 lines or above that that have more loose ends than a bowl of spaghetti and are a nightmare to debug or to read (for others or for you in 6 months).